CGDev-TheMidnightWalker/CGDev-TheMidnightWalker/README.md

 Software Engineer
 ------------------

 I'm a Mexican Software Engineer with almost 8 years of experience in different IT Areas.
 I have 4 years of experience on IT Support and Service Desk Management.
 I (finally!) moved to Software Development in 2018 and it is what moves me today.
 Most of my experience is with: NET C#, MSSQL, HTML, ASP.NET.
 Experience with MVC and MVVM using Knockout JS.
-I have actively participated in projects for Britsh Airways, Travelport and CityExpress; where I performed as Fullstack Dev mainly, but also as Tech Lead JR and Product Manager JR.
+I have actively participated in projects for Britsh Airways, Travelport and CityExpress; where I performed as BackEnd Software Developer.

 * 🌍  I'm based in Mexico City
 * 👄  I can speak both Spanish and English fluently.